bigsql/plprofiler/doc/examples.md

 tps = 3620.869051 (excluding connections establishing)
 ```

-This is almost a factor 22 speedup in return for a single CREATE INDEX.
+This is a performance boost by factor 27 for one additional index.

+Not all performance problems are this easy to solve.
+But I hope the **plprofiler** will help you locating them quickly, so you have more time fixing them.